belloshehu/belloshehu/README.md

 - 👋 Hi, I’m Shehu Bello
 - 👀 I’m interested in React, Express, Nodejs and MongoDB
-- 🌱 I’m currently taking the Meta Frontend certification
+- 🌱 I’m a certified Front-end Developer and taking React-native course
 - 📫 I can be reached through +2349061983150 on whatsApp

 <!---